smith-source/openpcdet_for_vis/README.md

 ## Citation
 If you find this project useful in your research, please consider cite:

+## Openpcdet_for_vis
+1. Add the code for changing the boxes thickness.
+2. Add the code for rejecting the 3D boxes in point-cloud to corresponding 2d images.
+3.

 ```
 @article{chen2022sasa,
   title={SASA: Semantics-Augmented Set Abstraction for Point-based 3D Object Detection},